caiiiycuk/js-dos/README.md

 Options (create file with this name in program directory):
 * ./dosbox.conf - config for dosbox
 * ./js-dos.nocursor - disable cursor when mouse on canvas

+If you want to add a game on js-dos.com.
+Plase send me archive with game that runs in DosBox to email (caiiiycuk@gmail.com).